How Cold is Too Cold?

 Which still begs the question (for those of you that are still here and not completely bored out of your mind); am I afraid/scared/intimated by “the cold”?
 For the nth time, you can be the judge.

 I have actively participated/driven my dune buggy in Christmas parades in both Wilmington (NC), and Atlantic Beach (NC).
-My dune buggy did not (and does not currently, as of 04/18/2019) have any sort of hard/enclosed roof or enclosed soft top; however I do have 2 wakeboards mounted just above to serve as a partial sun block.
+My dune buggy did not (and does not currently, as of 04/18/2019) have any sort of hard/enclosed roof or enclosed soft top, and/or heated seats; however I do have 2 wakeboards mounted just above to serve as a partial sun block.

 I have windsurfed in winter conditions when the average person may have been bundled up in front of the fire (see photo below).
 I have jumped (skydiving) all through the winter months as my 4-way RW team (for the unwashed, this refers to Relative Work; creating a series of formations in freefall) prepared for the upcoming USPA (United States Parachute Association) national competition.